-We sincerely hope that by now most Magento users have migrated to Magento 2.
+Did you Migrate Magento 1 to Magento 2?
+We sincerely hope that by now most Magento users have done so by now.
 For those who have not yet moved their online store to the excellent new version of this popular and powerful platform, today we want to talk about what you can expect from this version and what some of the most important features are.

 Improved Architecture Performance

 One of the most noticeable, and certainly most welcome improvements that Magento 2 brings is the new modular design, as well as new database design.
 Why is this important?
 Because not only does it requires less hardware but it also makes customization easier and faster.
 The whole platform feels much lighter now and, due to CSS pre-processing, your pages load faster, which is, of course, extremely important.

 Things have changed in the deployment department as well, as now users have greater flexibility towards private and public clouds.
 APIs have improved too, third-party integration is now easier and faster, which means more flexibility and customization options.

 Even though the platform is robust and reliable, regressive testing is still a must with Magento, regardless of the version.
 You change something or add something new, and naturally you want to check in case the change caused something else to crash, as it, unfortunately, sometimes happens.

 Testing was somewhat of a challenge in Magento 1, so the people behind the platform decided to improve this functionality and make life easier for Magento merchants.
 The new version has a built-in testing framework with automated testing, so now the efforts you invest into testing your pages are really going to be minimal, allowing you to focus your time and attention on developing your site further.